Mean-field games with unbounded controls: a weak formulation approach to global solutions: Introduction

 The probabilistic approach to MFG theory was pioneered by Carmona and Delarue in \cite{carmona2013probabilistic}.
 Using a Pontryagin-type stochastic maximum principle, they showed that MFG equilibria can be characterized in terms of a McKean–Vlasov forward–backward SDE (MV-FBSDE).

-A relaxed solution concept for MFGs was introduced by Lacker in \cite{lacker_2015} and later extended to MFGs with common noise by Carmona et al.~\cite{carmona2016mean}, and to MFGs with singular controls by Fu and Horst \cite{fu_horst_2017}.
+A relaxed solution concept for MFGs was introduced by Lacker in \cite{lacker2015mean} and later extended to MFGs with common noise by Carmona et al.~\cite{carmona2016mean}, and to MFGs with singular controls by Fu and Horst \cite{fu_horst_2017}.
 In the spirit of traditional game theory the key idea when working with relaxed controls is to first establish upper hemicontinuity of the agent’s best-response correspondence with respect to a given measure-flow, and then to apply a fixed-point argument.

 Since their introduction, MFGs have found numerous applications in engineering, finance, economics, and operations research.
-These range from decentralized control of robotic swarms, communication networks, and automated vehicles \cite{Achdou2010,Bensoussan2013,huang2006,Huang2007}, to portfolio choice problems under performance concerns \cite{Carmona2015,FuZhou2023MFGPortfolio,Lacker2017Portfolio}, to optimal trade execution under market impact \cite{Cardaliaguet2018,Cardaliaguet2019,FHH-2023,FHX1,FGHP-2018}, as well as to the optimal exploitation of exhaustible resources and models of optimal energy transition \cite{CS-2017,Dumitrescu2024EnergyTransition,PUR,Gueant2011}.
+These range from decentralized control of robotic swarms, communication networks, and automated vehicles \cite{Achdou2010,Bensoussan2013}, to portfolio choice problems under performance concerns \cite{Carmona2015,FuZhou2023MFGPortfolio,Lacker2017Portfolio}, to optimal trade execution under market impact \cite{Cardaliaguet2018,FHH-2023,FHX1,FGHP-2018}, and optimal exploitation of exhaustible resources \cite{CS-2017,PUR}.